sbrown94/RobotWars/README.md

 # Running the Program

-Make sure there is a "commands.txt" file in the root directory and that the commands follow the correct format Run RobotWars.exe to see the output
+Make sure there is a "commands.txt" file in the root directory and that the commands follow the correct format.
+Run RobotWars.exe to see the output

 ---

 # Input Format Example

-5 5
+5 5<br />
-1 2 N
+1 2 N<br />
-LMLMLMLMM
+LMLMLMLMM<br />
-3 3 E
+3 3 E<br />
-MMRMMRMRRM
+MMRMMRMRRM<br />

 Line 1 must be the width and height of the arena